thekampany/tripproject/README.md

 1. Create a Tribe by entering a name.
 A Tribe is you, the people on your trip and the people that you allow to see the tripdetails.
 2. Invite the people to the tribe you just created.
 3. Create a Trip.
 Define a period.
 For all days in the period a dayprogram will already be generated.
 You can add dayprograms later.
 You can choose an image.
 This image will then be used as the background for all the trip pages.
-On trip level you can also indicate to use Facilmap (https://facilmap.org).
-When you create a trip automatically a Facilmap will be created based on tribe and trip.
-When you use Facilmap then you can add makers and lines on the Facilmap.
-When you do not Facilmap, then you can add points and you can upload gpx files to show routes on the map.
-In general: if most of your trip is fixed already, then set the points and routes yourself while configuring the trip.
-When your trip is still largely unplanned, then facilmap is a helpful planning tool.
 4. Edit the dayprograms for the trip.
 Can be a lot of work.
 Remember, everything can be added and edited during your trip.
 5. Optionally add questions to a dayprogram, think of bingo items.
 6. Optionally upload badges.